Student Computing at CUMC

 The following is a quick list of topical information, however all students are expected to know and adhere to applicable requirements found in the IT Policies, Procedures and Guidelines pages.
 Note that the majority of these policies are presented and must be agreed to when activating your Columbia UNI account and registering for campus network access.

-- Students accessing or storing sensitive data on a computer must use pre-boot authentication encryption.
+- Students accessing or storing sensitive data on a computer must use encryption that supports pre-boot authentication.
 Assistance can be found on the Using Encryption pages.
 We highly recommend that anyone planning to work in a field where they will be accessing these types of sensitive data start becoming familiar with encryption now.